How much of a priority is your wellbeing in your life?

 TALKING TO YOUR DOCTOR FOR ADVICE

 Talking to your doctor or another healthcare professional is one of the key steps to take in order to look after yourself be it mentally or physically.
 Found a lump?
 Struggling to cope and feeling hopeless?
 Lost all of your energy?
 Book an appointment with your doctor.
 It might be that you are referred to a specialist, given medication, need regular check-ups and routine tests done or perhaps nothing at all; at least you will have done what you can to ensure that there is nothing wrong with your health and if there is, then you’ve gone to the right place to get it sorted.
 Remember that not everything will be apparent on the outside, after all and if something is caught, you will need to receive treatment.
+If you have a disability and are part of a government insurance scheme, use your benefits wisely by coordinating your goals and needs with an NDIS plan management officer.
 We’re so lucky in the UK to have the vital services of the NHS and the option of private treatment too for those who are in a position to pay for it.

 On the flipside, there are some cases, albeit not common, where your treatment may not go as planned.
 If you feel like your symptoms have aggravated as a result of the doctor’s advice, you may be victim to medical negligence.
 This isn’t something to take lightly, and you will need to consult experts to ensure that you are provided compensation if this scenario were to occur, for which you can read more about at the-medical-negligence-experts.co.uk.